GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 Defining a solver
 -----------------

 GEOSX is a multi-physics tool.
-To find solution to different categories of physical problem (diffusion, convection, deformation, etc.), GEOSX uses combinations of numerical solvers.
+To find the solution to different physical problems (diffusion, deformation, etc.), GEOSX uses one or more physics solvers.
 The XML **Solvers** tag is used to list and parameterize these solvers.
-In GEOSX, different combinations of solvers can be applied in different regions of the mesh at different moments of the simulation.
+Note that different combinations of solvers can be applied in different regions of the mesh at different moments of the simulation.